-Spring Term 2019 Newsletter
+Summer Term 2019 Newsletter

 The intention of homework in Year 3 and 4 is to consolidate, practise and share skills learned in the classroom.
 It is also a chance for children to work independently or with somebody at home to complete a creative piece of work.
 Learning log homework is a chance for the children to be imaginative and innovative!
 The date that the homework is expected to be returned will be written on each piece when handed out.

 Numeracy tasks will be set on a paper sheet.
 Sheet homework will be marked and kept at school.
 Children should also be revising their times tables on a regular basis.